 Move the control lever aft of the neutral position to reverse the shift mechanism and create a reverse thrust of the propeller.
 Increase the aft movement to increase the reverse thrust.
 Remember that propellers are designed for maximum forward thrust; so, reverse thrust will not be as efficient.

 All controls have a neutral safety mechanism.
 This mechanism will not allow the engine to start when the control is in gear.
-You may use the neutral hold feature on the control handle to increase the flow of fuel to the engine while remaining in the neutral position.

 Neutral Hold Button